h4yn0nnym0u5e/laser-stuff/README.md

 ### ILDAfilePlayer
 Plays back a .ILD file.
 Only outputs XY data on channels 7+8 of a CS42448 audio board, so it's not DC, there's no laser modulation, it assumes Format 0 records, etc etc. But it does work...

+### ILDAfilePlayer3
+Plays back a .ILD file using the AudioPlayILDA object.
+Outputs XYZRGBs data on channels 1-7 of a PCM3168 audio board.